dokai/plone.openid/README.txt

 **Required SReg attributes (sreg_attributes_required)**

   List of attributes that are marked as required in the SReg request.
-The attributes may be referenced by either alias or the SReg attribute name and must exist in the ``sreg_attributes`` property.
+The attributes must reference valid SReg attribute names that are present in the ``sreg_attributes`` property.
 Unknown attributes will be ignored.
 Note that it is possible for the OpenID provider to omit attributes marked required and it is up to the Relying Party to decide how to handle the situation.

 Attribute Exchange extension
 ----------------------------